Monday 11 August 2025

 1. Pesticide poisoning

-Those pesticides as used by pest control workers are substances for repelling, killing or preventing pests.
+Those pesticides as used by pest control operators are substances for repelling, killing or preventing pests.
 They destroy pests by restraining their central nervous system or circulatory system, or damaging their major organs.
 Therefore, pesticides are normally harmful to humans and animals alike.

 Exposure to excessive pesticides may lead to acute poisoning, chronic poisoning or allergic reactions.
 Pesticides which cause irritation or corrosion can damage the eyes and skin directly.